webdriverio/webdriverio/website/blog/2024-03-20-snapshot-testing.md

 While taking snapshots of an element structure and its attributes might be great and powerful, it comes with an important caveat: even though we are testing that the element has a class name called `success`, this doesn't guarantee that the alert is green!

 For these reasons, visual testing has become a very popular tool as it includes how elements are rendered, in which color and can ensure that e.g. it is not overlaid by any other element.
-Taking visual snapshots works very similar, as you can:
+Taking visual snapshots works very similarly, as you can:

 - take a visual snapshot of the whole screen:
   ```ts